redcartel/demo-game-library/functions/README.md

 B.U.T. if you need to write a webhook or something else like that, use onRequest.

-Their documentation is not clear enough on this point, IMO.
+Their documentation is not clear enough on this point, IMO (I lost a whole day to this a couple of years ago and I'm still mad)

 ## Why use functions